CiscoSE/DEVWKS-2096-CLUS19/kubernetes-on-nxos/README.md

 * Check the [master-kubeadm README.md](master-kubeadm/README.md) for validation commands and output

-## DEVBOX Server - Kubernetes Worker Configs
+### DEVBOX Server - Kubernetes Worker Configs and Setup

 * Note: you will be prompted for the Nexus 9000v admin user password for each host